 Retrospective: DWTS Season 27 - Historical Comparisons

 The results of Season 27 on Dancing with the Stars were unexpected in many ways, but not without historical precedence.
-In a preseason 27 analysis, I included the following note:
+In a preseason 27 analysis, I included the following note:"Please note that this chart displays automatic clustering by average round placement."

 Three clusters are generally less interesting from an interpretive standpoint than four or five clusters.
 Large middle clusters are less interesting still.
 In this example, six of 13 contestants would have finished within one historical cluster no matter where they placed.
 The only "interesting" result would have been Nancy McKeon being eliminated much earlier than history would suggest.